vivekteega/profiler/README.md

 The app runs on Python 2.7

 Following dependencies are required :
 Flask
 Flask-WTF
 SQLAlchemy
 mysql-python
 scipy
 pandas

 Running
 -------

-To run the application in the development web server just execute `run.py` with the Python interpreter from the flask virtual environment.
+To run the application in the development web server just execute `run.py` with 'python run.py'.
+Make sure the right python environment has been activated.

 Screenshots
 -----------